acolima/sing-me-a-song-api/README.md

 # Sing me a Song API

-Sing me a Song is a application for videos recommendations.
+API for Sing me a Song, a application for videos recommendations.
 The recommendation is given based on their score.

 ## Implemented features

 - Add a new music recommendation
 - Like or dislike (up or down vote)
-- Get a list with the videos with the hightest scores
+- Get a list of the videos with the hightest scores
 - Get a random video recommendation

 ## Technologies